What Survives When Reality Is Under Threat?

 She was leaving an artifact.

-We live in this strange, perplexing moment where it’s increasingly hard to know what’s real, what lasts, or what to even trust.
+We live in this super strange, perplexing moment where it’s increasingly hard to know what’s real, what lasts, or what to even trust.
 And if you find yourself the one people expect to lead, navigate, and communicate “said moment,” no one would blame you for feeling foggy on what the strategy should be right now.

 “Should we lean into rage bait?”